HAMPTON ROADS CLOSURES ON WATER CROSSINGS, INTERSTATES AND OTHER NOTABLE DETOURS

 I-64 Widening Segment III Project, York County:

+· Brief, intermittent stoppages on I-64 west between Colonial Parkway and Route 143/Camp Peary (exit 238) June 17-18, starting after midnight each night.

-· Lane closures under flagger control on Lakeshead Drive at the I-64 overpass intermittently throughout the week of June 8-12, from 8 a.m. to 3 p.m.
+· Lane closures under flagger control on Lakeshead Drive at the I-64 overpass June 16, from 8 a.m. to 3 p.m.

 · A consecutive, long-term lane closure under traffic signal control on Colonial Parkway at the I-64 overpass continues.